Kevin Punter

-Kevin Xavier Punter Jr. (born June 25, 1993) is an American professional basketball player for FC Barcelona of the Spanish Liga ACB and the EuroLeague.
+Kevin Xavier Punter Jr. (born June 25, 1993) is an American professional basketball player and the team captain for FC Barcelona of the Spanish Liga ACB and the EuroLeague.
 In addition to being a citizen of the United States, Punter also has Serbian citizenship.

 After playing two years each of college basketball at State Fair Community College and Tennessee, Punter went undrafted in the 2016 NBA draft.
 He started his professional career in Europe, where he has played for elite teams like Virtus Bologna, Olympiacos, Crvena zvezda, Olimpia Milano, and Partizan.

 College career

 After high school, Punter played college basketball at State Fair Community College, from 2012 to 2014, and at the University of Tennessee, with the Tennessee Volunteers.
 In his senior year at Tennessee, Punter averaged 22.1 points per game, and 3.4 rebounds per game.
 Though he missed five games of SEC Conference play, he was named Second Team All-SEC, after finishing with the third-highest scoring average (22.1 points per game), and the fourth-highest free-throw percentage (.853), during conference league games.